Long Goodbye (song)

-"Long Goodbye" is a song by the British pop group Thompson Twins, released in 1987 as the second and final single from their sixth studio album Close to the Bone.
+"Long Goodbye" is a song by the English pop group Thompson Twins, released on 18 May 1987 as the second and final single from their sixth studio album, Close to the Bone (1987).
 It was written by Alannah Currie and Tom Bailey, and produced by Rupert Hine and Bailey.
 "Long Goodbye" peaked at No. 89 in the UK.

-A music video was filmed to promote the single.
-It was directed by Meiert Avis and produced by Paul Spencer for Midnight Films.
-In the US, it received medium rotation on MTV and play on The Record Guide network.

 Writing

 "Long Goodbye" was inspired by the grief suffered by Currie and Bailey when they lost their baby to a miscarriage and the death of Currie's mother on the same day.
 After several months of grieving, the pair began writing new material for the next Thompson Twins album, Close to the Bone.
 Following the release of the lead single "Get That Love", the duo's label Arista selected "Long Goodbye" as the follow-up.

 Currie told The Chicago Tribune in 1987: "I can't hear it without crying.
 I'll turn the radio off when it comes on.
 I skip that song on the album.
 It's weird to me that they're releasing it as a single, because for me it's a grieving song.
 I spent all of last summer crying.
 It was an awful time, and I put a lot of my feelings into that song.
 It was like a parting gift - I believe that people continue on spiritually after they die - and it was nice to write a tribute to my mother, who was so wonderful.
 But it was sad, and it was impossible to separate my feelings about my mother's death and the miscarriage.
 "Long Goodbye" is all of those things condensed into something quite subtle and quite painful.
 It's all okay now, I'm okay, and I'm looking forward to having children in the future.
 But...
 I still can't bear to listen to that song."